-If you live near Arlington, Virginia, consider joining the Veterans Day National Ceremony.
-The ceremony will take place on November 11, 2022, at 11:00 a.m ET.
-The event includes laying wreaths on the Tomb of the Unknown Soldier, a parade of colors, a military flyover, and speeches from guests.
+If you live near Arlington, Virginia, consider attending the Veterans Day National Ceremony at Arlington National Cemetery.
+This year’s ceremony will take place on November 11, 2023, at 11:00 a.m ET.

-If you are a veteran who has been diagnosed with mesothelioma as a result of your service in the U.S. military, you may be entitled to compensation.
+If you’ve been diagnosed with mesothelioma as a result of your service in the U.S. military, you may be entitled to VA benefits and financial aid.

-Our Patient Advocates can help you learn more about mesothelioma veterans benefits and assist you in exploring your options.
+Our Patient Advocates can help you learn more about mesothelioma veterans benefits and explore all your options for compensation.